-- Your sling is to be worn 4 weeks following surgery - If there are 24 hours a day, the sling is to be worn 23.5 hours a day.
-Removal only for hygiene, dressing, and home exercises (as instructed by our office).
+- Your sling is to be worn for 4 weeks following surgery - If there are 24 hours a day, you are to be in the sling 23.5 hours a day.
+Removal for hygiene, dressing, and home exercise only. - Remember it is illegal to drive in a sling